tooledesign/oakland_recipes/index.md

 ![Image](Mid-Atlantic%20Planning%20Team.png)

 Thanks for the Valentine's Day 💌.
-We really appreciated you sharing some 💓 from coast-to-coast.
+We really appreciated you sharing some 💓 from coast to coast.
 Our team pulled together a few of our favorite recipes to show our gratitude.

 **Stay safe**, and happy \(almost) spring 🌱,
 *The Mid-Atlantic Planning Team*